 Today, there is an abundance of different diamond shapes to choose from, and each shape has its own unique style and brilliance.
 Deciding on diamond shape is one of the most important factors of shopping for engagement rings or other pieces of fine jewelry.
-Whether you want matching wedding bands that complement your engagement ring or you want your engagement ring to be the only ring you wear, your stone is the star of the show, and it needs to be everything you’ve dreamed of.
+Whether you want matching wedding bands that complement your diamond engagement ring or you want your engagement ring to be the only ring you wear, your stone is the star of the show, and it needs to be everything you’ve dreamed of.
 Learn the pros and cons of each diamond shape to determine which one is right for you and guide you on the path of choosing a diamond.

 What is Diamond Shape?

 Diamond shape refers to the silhouette or general look of a stone.
 There are many different shapes available in the market today, but there are 11 shapes that are purchased most frequently.
 An important fact to note is that all shapes that are not a Round Brilliant are referred to as fancy shape diamonds.
 Each shape differs not only in physical form, but in light return as well.
 How much sparkle a stone emits is correlated with how many facets it has and their general pattern.
 While a Round Brilliant shape will emit the most amount of light return because of its ideal facet pattern, shapes like Emerald and Asscher, which are step cuts, will not have as much sparkle but are appealing because of their unique style.

 Purchasing a diamond or simulated lab grown diamonds whether for a piece of fine jewelry or an engagement ring- is an important decision.
 It can sometimes be a big financial decision as well, which is why it’s so important to learn about diamond quality and how to choose the perfect stone.
 To figure out which diamond shape is right for you, first make sure that you are thoroughly acquainted with the most popular ones.

 Diamond Shape vs. Diamond Cut